The question behind the question in job interviews

 One of the most important techniques to learn in successful interviewing is understanding the question behind the question.
 The ability to understand the real question that is being asked will increase your interview-to-offer ratio significantly.

 Often times you will hear generic interview questions like “what’s unique about you as a candidate” or “where do you see yourself in 5 years”.
 These questions are commonly used simply because most people don’t have time to prepare, or they don’t want to veer to far from what’s “commonly acceptable” and get in trouble.
 In situations where the interviewer comes up with their own questions, they risk getting in trouble with HR, or coming across as informal.
-Therefore, most interviews at big companies follow a certain guidelines with slight variations.
+Therefore, most interviews at big companies follow certain guidelines with slight variations.

 In smaller to medium sized companies, there are more informal variations.
 However, you would be surprised at how often middle level managers still default to the status quo.
 It’s just the safer and easier thing to do.

-Unfortunately, job applicants often forget the importance of body language and tonality in our communications as humane beings:
+Unfortunately, job applicants often forget the importance of body language and tonality in our communications as human beings:

 This means that your words only account for 7% of your influence.
 38% is your tonality.
 In a job interview where body language can be limited, that means HOW you say it is sometimes more important than WHAT you say.